Etefa19/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 The number in base 2 is stored in the environment variable BINARY The script should display the number in base 10, followed by a new line 12,Create a script that prints all possible combinations of two letters, except oo.
+14. Write a script that converts a number from base 10 to base 16.

+The number in base 10 is stored in the environment variable DECIMAL The script should display the number in base 16, followed by a new line